r-dbi/odbc/tests/testthat/_snaps/utils.md

       !
 Detected needed changes to the driver configuration file at ., but the file was not writeable. i Please make the changes outlined at https://solutions.posit.co/connections/db/databases/databricks/#troubleshooting-apple-macos-users.

+# viewer-based credentials are only available on Connect

+    Code
+      token <- connect_viewer_token()
+    Message
+      !
+Ignoring `sesssion` parameter.
+      i Viewer-based credentials are only available when running on Connect.

+# viewer-based credentials require a recent Connect version

+    Code
+      token <- connect_viewer_token(session)
+    Condition
+      Error in `connect_viewer_token()`:
+      !
+Viewer-based credentials are not supported by this version of Connect.